Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Implementation Details

 \item For OOD-GNN \citep{li2021ood} and StableGNN \citep{fan2021generalizing}, their source codes are not publicly available.
 We reproduce them based on the codes of StableNet \citep{zhang2021deep}.

-\item For RDCA in Section \ref{sec:ablation}, it is a variant that replaces the adversarial augmentation in AdvCA with random augmentation.
+\item For RDIA in Section 5.4, it is a variant that replaces the adversarial augmentation in AIA with random augmentation.
 In our implementation, we use all-one matrices to create the initial node and edges masks.
 Then we randomly set 20\% of nonzero elements to zero in these masks.
 Finally, we apply these masks to the graphs for random data augmentation.
-The process of causal learning is consistent with AdvCA. \end{itemize}
+The process of stable feature learning is consistent with AIA. \end{itemize}